Introduction

 Sum

-sumDATA STRUCTURE
+sumDATA TYPE

 quantityINTEGER